GregariousMammal/Main-Site/content/clients/sqreen.md

 - programming
 ---

 Sqreen is a protection platform for web applications.
 Sqreen instantly detects and blocks malicious requests and identifies which user accounts are performing the attacks.
-Chris writes tutorials and articles on security topics for the users of the platform.
+We wrote tutorials and articles on security topics for the users of the platform, and overhauled their documentation.